Arkansas Better Chance Program

 The Arkansas Better Chance program is funded through an appropriation in the Arkansas Department of Education (ADE) Public School Fund budget.
 ADE contracts with the DHS Division of Child Care and Early Childhood Education to administer the program.
 The Division is responsible for all operational duties associated with ABC.
 The State Board of Education is the final authority for approval of rules and grants.
 The Division gives regular reports and updates to the State Board of Education, as well as an annual report to the Joint Legislative Committee on Education.

 On July 1, 2016, the Division of Child Care and Early Childhood Education is implementing a new system called BehaviorHelp to assist you with behavioral challenges in young children.
-Download and complete the form and then submit to BehaviorHelp@dhs.arkansas.gov.
+Click here to submit a request for support.
+Please complete one request per child.
+Once you submit your request, the DCCECE BehaviorHelp team will contact you as quickly as possible.
+If you have not been contacted within 3 business days, please email email@example.com.

 Revised ADE Rules